 Many non-profits find that technology expenses eat up a huge portion of their budget.
 This requires staffing, software, and hardware just to start out.
 Then you’ve got to worry about keeping up-to-date and maintaining online security.
 IT management can become a real money pit, draining funds away from your stated purpose.
 Considering all the out-of-pocket costs involved in managing technology, you might be asking yourself whether it is really possible for a non-profit to manage to make profits.

 The great news is that the answer is yes, with something called managed services.
-At Infiniwiz, we provide managed IT services that help non-profits in Rolling Meadows manage the technical end of your business, while you concentrate on achieving your non-profit goals.
+At Infiniwiz, we provide managed IT services that help non-profits in Palatine manage the technical end of your business, while you concentrate on achieving your non-profit goals.
 Here’s how it works:

 If you are managing your own IT needs, you are responsible for choosing software, worrying about security, and managing the day-to-day functionality.
 If something goes wrong, you might need to bring in an IT expert at an added cost to fix the problem.
 On the other hand, managed services can be used to eliminate as much of the internal IT management needs as desired.

 As the name implies, managed services are services that are managed by an outside company.
 In this case, a Managed Services Provider, or MSP, is contracted to manage the information technology needs of the non-profit organization.
 The MSP provides a defined set of services based on its contract with the non-profit.
 The contract could cover individual services, or the entire IT gamut, depending on the needs of the organization.
 Examples of managed services for non-profits might include: